-When we announced that we were opening Nashville’s first board game cafe we got some odd looks from friends, family, and perfect strangers who don’t understand what it is we plan on accomplishing.
+When we announced that we were opening a board game cafe in Nashville we got some odd looks from friends, family, and perfect strangers who don’t understand what it is we plan on accomplishing.

 “What’s a board game cafe”?

 “You mean like Sorry and Scrabble and Chutes & Ladders?”

 Board games are big business.
 At last estimate the board gaming industry was valued at over $1.4B dollars and hobbyists are buying games in ever increasing numbers.
 An inside industry source indicates that Target has increased its game purchasing budget by 350% and has recently released more than seventy Target exclusive games.
 But for every person who buys a board game there are a dozen people whose last experience with board games ended with them throwing a tantrum and getting a scolding from their mother.

 Board gaming is fun!
 It’s a great way to spend time with friends and family, challenge yourself mentally, learn deductive reasoning, eye hand coordination, and other useful skills.
 Our goal with the Meeple Mountain Board Game Cafe is to bring both “gamers” and “non-gamers” together into a comfortable, space with nice furniture, a warm decor, tasty treats, and lots of fun games.

 Board gaming in Nashville is a happening scene which is totally underrepresented.
 The nearest game stores are in Madison or Hendersonville and people regularly drive 45 minutes or more from Bellevue and points West to get their fix.
 Weekly and monthly game nights are cropping up all over the city and yearly events have been a fixture for years.